Log in

 • Text messages

-Inside sales reps need the skill of picking up verbal and audible cues in their sales conversations, because they usually don’t meet a client face-to-face (video chats being the exception).
-Without this skill, inside sales reps will struggle to move their deals forward.
+Inside sales reps also need specific soft skills like picking up verbal and audible cues in sales conversations because they usually don’t meet clients face-to-face.
+Without these types of communication skills, reps will struggle to move their deals forward.

 Salary inside outside sales reps